Dorset: National representation

 For representation in Parliament Dorset is divided into eight Parliamentary constituencies—five county constituencies and three borough constituencies.
 At the 2017 general election, the Conservative Party was dominant, taking all eight seats.
-The borough constituencies of Bournemouth East, Bournemouth West and Poole are traditionally Conservative safe seats and are all represented by Conservative members of parliament.
+The borough constituencies of Bournemouth East, Bournemouth West and Poole were traditionally Conservative safe seats and were all represented by Conservative members of parliament until the 2024 United Kingdom general election when they were all gained by Labour.
 The county constituencies of North Dorset and Christchurch are also represented by Conservative MPs.
 Between 1997 and 2019, West Dorset was represented by Conservative MP Oliver Letwin who was the Minister of State at the Cabinet Office in David Cameron's government.
-The seat was won by Chris Loder in the 2019 general election.
+The seat was won by Edward Morello in the 2024.

-The marginal seat of South Dorset is represented by Richard Drax, who gained the seat from Labour representative, Jim Knight, in 2010.
-Drax retained the seat in 2015 and 2017.
-The Mid Dorset and North Poole constituency has been represented by the Conservative MP, Michael Tomlinson since 2015.
+The marginal seat of South Dorset is represented by Lloyd Hatton, who gained the seat from Conservative representative, Richard Drax, in 2024.
+The Mid Dorset and North Poole constituency has been represented by the Liberal Democrat MP, Vikki Slade since 2024.

-In the 2019 general election, the Conservatives held all eight constituencies in Dorset.
+In the 2024 general election, the Conservatives held two constituencies in Dorset, while the Liberal Democrats gained two and Labour gained four.